xcgoner/dist-mxnet-udp/README_old.md

 --------
 * Design notes providing useful insights that can re-used by other DL projects
 * Flexible configuration for arbitrary computation graph
-* Mix and match imperative and symbolic programming to maximize flexibility and efficiency
+* Mix and match good flavours of programming to maximize flexibility and efficiency
 * Lightweight, memory efficient and portable to smart devices
 * Scales up to multi GPUs and distributed setting with auto parallelism
-* Support for Python, R, Scala, C++ and Julia
+* Support for python, R, C++ and Julia
 * Cloud-friendly and directly compatible with S3, HDFS, and Azure

 Ask Questions
 -------------
 * Please use [mxnet/issues](https://github.com/dmlc/mxnet/issues) for how to use mxnet and reporting bugs

 License
 -------
-© Contributors, 2015-2017.
+© Contributors, 2015-2016.
 Licensed under an [Apache-2.0](https://github.com/dmlc/mxnet/blob/master/LICENSE) license.

 Reference Paper
 ---------------